 CHILDREN OF THE DUMP UPDATE

-As you may have seen on the UK news in the last few days, the situation in Manila is becoming critical for the families who rely on scavenging to survive.
+As you may have seen on the UK news, the situation in Manila is becoming critical for the families who rely on scavenging to survive.
 The President, Rodrigo Duterte has sanctioned the use of lethal force to keep his country of 100 million people in lockdown and extended it until the end of May at the earliest.

 Recent donations have contributed to ensuring that the students and families of Children of the Dump have received 5 food parcels over the initial 9 weeks of lockdown.
 Without this support many families would have been in an unimaginable position, with no food or clean drinking water and young children to feed.